Steroids for brain tumours

 Your doctor may advise carrying it for up to a year after your steroid treatment has ended.

 You should make every effort to remember to take your steroids when you’re required to.
-Leave yourself a note or set an alarm to remind you.
+Leave yourself a note or set an alarm as a reminder.

 If you do miss a dose, do NOT try to compensate by taking a double dose next time.
 Similarly, if you are sick shortly after taking a tablet, don’t take another dose.